-Alabama Ethics Commission considers governor's scandal case
+Ethics panel finds probable cause Alabama Governor broke law

-MONTGOMERY, Ala. — The Alabama Ethics Commission on Wednesday began weighing whether Gov. Robert Bentley might have broken the law in a sex-tinged scandal that has engulfed him for the past year.
+MONTGOMERY — A state ethics panel found probable cause Wednesday that Alabama Gov. Robert Bentley broke state ethics and campaign finance law in a sex-tinged scandal that has engulfed him for more than a year.

-The five-member panel, which heard from witnesses behind closed doors for more than six hours, could recommend criminal prosecution if it finds probable cause that Bentley broke state ethics law.
-A ruling could come as early as Wednesday evening.
+The Alabama Ethics Commission, after an all-day meeting, voted to refer the matter to the district attorney's office for possible prosecution.
+The commission found probable cause that Bentley misused state resources and campaign funds, improperly accepted a campaign donation and loaned himself campaign money when he was not a candidate.

+The decision was a legal blow to the two-term Republican who has been dogged by accusations and questions after recordings surfaced in 2016 of him making suggestive remarks to a female aide before his divorce.

-State Auditor Jim Zeigler filed an ethics complaint against Bentley accusing him of using state resources to pursue a relationship with a former top aide, Rebekah Caldwell Mason.
-Zeigler also questioned the appropriateness of Mason's role in the administration because she was not on state pay roll but paid through private donors to Bentley's campaign and a nonprofit formed to promote his agenda.
+State Auditor Jim Zeigler, a frequent Bentley critic who has also sued the governor multiple times, filed an ethics complaint against Bentley accusing him of using state resources to pursue a relationship with Rebekah Caldwell Mason, who resigned shortly after the recordings became public.
+Bentley has acknowledged making personal mistakes but maintained he did nothing wrong.

-The 74-year-old Republican governor has acknowledged personal mistakes after a recorded phone call surfaced of him making sexually charged remarks to a woman presumed to be Mason.
-However, he maintains he did nothing illegal.
+Bentley attorney Bill Athanas said Wednesday that the governor maintains his innocence.

+“We disagree strongly with the result but I think it is important to keep in mind that it is a finding of probable cause, not finding of a violation. ...
+The battle goes on,” Athanas said.

-Bentley was photographed by the Montgomery Advertiser leaving the Ethics Commission building several hours into the hearing that holds high stakes for his political and legal future.
+Bentley was photographed by the Montgomery Advertiser leaving the Ethics Commission building several hours into the hearing, which holds high stakes for his political and legal future.
 His press office did not immediately respond to a question asking if he testified.

-The governor's legal team, led by defense lawyer Bill Athanas and legal adviser David Byrne, were also present.

-“We strongly disagree with the notion that Governor Bentley ever misused state resources, and in fact believe the evidence demonstrates the exact opposite: that, in addition to forgoing over $750,000 in salary earned during his service, the Governor has consistently worked to safeguard public funds and otherwise act in the best interests of the state,” Athanas wrote in an email last month.

 The other witnesses before the commission were expected to include Spencer Collier, the governor's former law enforcement secretary and the first person to publicly raise concerns about the relationship; Ray Lewis, Bentley's former bodyguard; and Secretary of State John Merrill, who raised legal concerns about Bentley using campaign funds to pay Mason's legal bills.